JEPALLAS/SQL/README.md

-# Julia Millard's SQL Protfolio
+# Julia Millard's SQL Portfolio

-## Hello there and welcome to my SQL portfolio!
+## Hello there and welcome to my SQL Portfolio!
 *This code repository contains examples of SQL that I have written and is updated often.
 Please look around and connect with me for more information!*